Right To Regulate Vaping But Wrong To Limit Flavours

 “Ex-adult smokers love flavours, that is how they’ve managed to quit tobacco.
 In fact, we know 90% of adult smokers require vape flavours to successfully make the switch.
 Flavoured vapes have been a huge contributor to New Zealand’s record-low smoking rates, and there remains no evidence that flavours lead to youth vaping,” he says.

-VTANZ describes the proposal to restrict nicotine levels well below those found in cigarettes as ludicrous.
-The move would only reduce the success of vaping products, and negatively impact national smoking rates.

 “The industry has long been calling for the Government to regulate vaping, but any provisions must help, not hinder, Smokefree 2025.
-Restricting access to the most successful flavours for adults, significantly capping nicotine levels, and burying any opportunity to promote this incredibly effective smoking cessation tool will be counterproductive.”
+Restricting access to the most successful flavours for adults, and burying any opportunity to promote this incredibly effective smoking cessation tool will be counterproductive.”

 He says it’s positive that online vape product purchases will remain.
 They are critical for adult smokers, and effective age verification processes are easily achievable.
 Further, the industry is happy to meet with the Minister to pro-offer practical improvements to prevent online underage access.